-i.
+- i.
 The Chair will inform the candidate in writing of the outcome of their promotion request and any associated promotion increase.
 The College will determine the minimum salary increases for promotions annually.
 The promotion salary increase must be consistent for all candidates at a given rank within the title series in any year.
-Promotions cannot be rescinded at a later date.

-4. PTK faculty shall be given voting representation on committees responsible for the creation, adoption, and revision of unit-level policies and procedures related to appointment, evaluation, and promotion of PTK faculty.

-5. Direct supervisors (e.g., Chair, appropriate Associate Chair, Director of Undergraduate Studies, Area Head, or Director of relevant MPS program) shall mentor junior PTK faculty as part of their duties.
+Promotions cannot be rescinded at a later date. - 4.
+PTK faculty shall be given voting representation on committees responsible for the creation, adoption, and revision of unit-level policies and procedures related to appointment, evaluation, and promotion of PTK faculty. - 5.
+Direct supervisors (e.g., Chair, appropriate Associate Chair, Director of Undergraduate Studies, Director of relevant MPS program) shall mentor junior PTK faculty as part of their duties.
 Mentors shall encourage, support, and assist these faculty members and be available for consultation on matters of professional development.
-Mentoring meetings should occur on a regular basis with junior PTK faculty (ideally every semester along with an informal annual evaluation).
+Regular mentoring meetings should occur on a regular basis with junior PTK faculty (ideally every semester along with an informal annual evaluation).
 Mentors also need to be frank and honest about the progress toward fulfilling the unit's criteria for promotion.
 Favorable informal assessments and positive comments by mentors are purely advisory to the faculty member and do not guarantee a favorable promotion decision.
-If junior PTK faculty do not feel they are being sufficiently mentored, they should meet with the Department Chair to discuss.

-6. Clinical PTK faculty are eligible to be nominated for college level awards including the BSOS Excellence in Teaching Award, the Excellence in Service Award, and the Excellence in Diversity and Inclusion Award.
+If junior PTK faculty members do not feel they are being sufficiently mentored, they should meet with the Chair to discuss a plan to ensure that they are mentored. - 6.
+Instructional PTK faculty are eligible to be nominated for college level awards including the BSOS Excellence in Teaching Award, the Excellence in Service Award, and the Excellence in Diversity and Inclusion Award.
 Information about these awards and nomination procedures can be found on the BSOS website: https://bsos.umd.edu/faculty-staff/college-awards

-EVALUATION CRITERIA RELATED TO CLINICAL WORK

-EVALUATION CRITERIA RELATED TO TEACHING/SUPERVISION
+EVALUATION CRITERIA

-- 1. Course design - fulfills teaching and supervision best practices (e.g., clear syllabus, engages with students, adheres to university policies) - evidence of extending beyond simple information delivery - uses techniques to improve student engagement - implements new teaching and supervision technologies - uses strategies to improve learning (e.g., frequent assessments, review sessions) - attends to diversity and inclusion within course design and implementation - 2.
-Innovation - designed new course(s) - redesigned existing course(s) - implemented new teaching techniques/technologies at department level or higher - organized methods (e.g., classes, seminars, training sessions) for disseminating new teaching and supervision practices - other innovations - 3.
-Course and supervisor evaluations - positive overall scores from student evaluations, i.e. averages of the five individual scores and individual questions - student comments on evaluations indicate effective teaching and supervision - positive peer evaluations - 4.
-Empirically informed teaching and supervision - uses data from research on student learning to guide teaching and supervision - involved in collecting data about student learning and/or teaching/supervision effectiveness - other - 5.
-Commitment to teaching and supervision - attends seminars, workshops, etc. that address teaching, supervision and student learning - participates in department teaching/supervision acuities, e.g., faculty teaching lunches - participates in student-faculty events - overall evidence of efforts to improve teaching/supervisor skills - -engaged with students (e.g., welcomes interactions with students, mentors students) - 6.
-Professional behavior - interacts with supervisor, colleagues, students, and parents in a professional manner - represents the department in a professional manner
+1. Course design

+- fulfills teaching best practices (e.g., clear syllabus, engages with students, adheres to university policies) - evidence of extending beyond simple information delivery - uses techniques to improve student engagement - implements new teaching technologies - uses strategies to improve learning (e.g., frequent assessments, review sessions)
-- respectful of diversity

-- follows ethical standards
+- attends to diversity and inclusion within course design and implementation

+2. Innovation

+- designed new course(s)

+- redesigned existing course(s)

+- implemented new teaching techniques/technologies at department level or higher

+- organized methods (e.g., classes, seminars, training sessions) for disseminating new teaching practices

+- other innovations

+3. Course and supervisor evaluations

+- positive overall scores from student evaluations, i.e. averages of the five individual scores and individual questions - student comments on evaluations indicate effective teaching - positive peer evaluations

+4. Empirically informed teaching

+- uses data from research on student learning to guide teaching - involved in collecting data about student learning and/or teaching technique effectiveness - other

+5. Commitment to teaching

+- attends seminars, workshops, etc. that address teaching and student learning - participates in department teaching acuities, e.g., faculty teaching lunches - participates in student-faculty events - overall evidence of efforts to improve teaching skills - -engaged with students (e.g., welcomes interactions with students, mentors students)

+6 Professional behavior

+- interacts with supervisor, colleagues, students, and parents in a professional manner - represents the department in a professional manner - respectful of diversity - follows ethical standards